• Skip to main content

 • If you have leftover marinade, it needs to be discarded or cooked.
 After marinating, it may contain harmful bacteria.
 If you choose to cook the marinade, make sure you boil it for 5 minutes.

-• Marinade that hasn’t been used can be refrigerated or frozen.
+• Marinade that hasn’t been used can be refrigerated for up to 3 to 4 days or frozen for up to 6 months.

 Nutrition